JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ## Multiplatform Gradle Project

-The `SharedCode/build.gradle` file uses `kotlin-multiplatform` plugin to implement what we need.
+The `SharedCode/build.gradle` file uses the `kotlin-multiplatform` plugin to implement what we need.
 In the file, we define several targets `common`, `android`, `iOSx64`, and `iOS`.
 Each target has its own platform.
 The `common` target contains the Kotlin common code which is included into every platform compilation.
 It is allowed to have `expect` declarations.
-Other targets provides `actual` implementations for all `expect`-actions from the `common` target.
+Other targets provide `actual` implementations for all `expect`-actions from the `common` target.
-One may want to look through the documentation of [multiplatform projects](#).
+You may want to look through the documentation for [multiplatform projects](#).

 Let's summarize what we have in the table: